glenndehaan/unifi-voucher-site/README.md

 ### Custom Branding (Logo and Background)

-You can customize the appearance of the kiosk page by providing your own `logo.png` and `bg.jpg` images.
+You can customize the appearance of the kiosk page by providing your own branding assets, including:

+* `logo.png` — Logo used in light mode
+* `logo_dark.png` — Logo used in dark mode
+* `bg.jpg` — Background image

-To do this, use Docker volume mappings to mount your custom assets to the `/kiosk` directory inside the container.
+To do this, use Docker volume mappings to mount your custom assets into the `/kiosk` directory inside the container.
 The application will use these files (if present) instead of the default ones.

 #### Example